CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/submission-history.md

 #### Example Respose 1

 This response contains the "Waiting to Deliver" value within the **overallStatus** field.
-This means the report has been processed successfully and it's waiting to be delivered to the listed destination(s) – which, in this example, is the "FOR DEVELOPMENT PURPOSES ONLY" organization (normally this would be a public health organization).
+This means the report has been processed successfully and is waiting to be delivered to the listed destination(s) – which, in this example, is the "FOR DEVELOPMENT PURPOSES ONLY" organization (normally this would be a public health organization).

 ```
 {